Online Submissions

 Authors who have their articles published in this journal agree to the following terms:

-- The authors retain copyright for their work and grant the journal with the right of first publication under Creative Commons Attribution License that allows others to pass on the work provided they include references to the authors and the original publication.
+- The authors retain copyright for their work and grant the journal with the right of first publication under Creative Commons Attribution Licensethat allows others to share the work if they reference the authors and the original publication.

 Privacy Statement

-Specified when registering the names and addresses will be used solely for technical purposes of a contact with the Author or reviewers (editors) when preparing the article for publication.
-Private data will not be shared with other individuals and organizations.
+Specified names and email addresses will be used solely for the purposes of this journal and will not be shared with other individuals/organisations for any other purposes.

 ISSN 2619-1164 (Online)